-For example, a national carrier YRC will not deliver into the overwhelming majority UNFI locations throughout the country; however, they are a preferred carrier for the Moreno Valley UNFI location.
+For example, a national carrier YRC will not deliver into the overwhelming majority of UNFI locations throughout the country; however, they are a preferred carrier for the Moreno Valley UNFI location.

 If this sounds confusing, you are correct.
-It’s necessary to work an expert 3PL with on-hand knowledge of these arrangements and preferred carrier relationships.
+It’s necessary to work with an expert 3PL with on-hand knowledge of these arrangements and preferred carrier relationships.